dirmegle/LENDO-fullstack-book-sharing-application/README.md

   - Implement refresh token to improve security
   - Add setting to update user profile information
   - Forgot password (update password) feature
+  - Sign out function

+- **User profile:**
+  - Add display of user profile with data like owned books, common friends.
+  - Add more intricate friendship management UI.

 - **Book reservation system:**
-  - Ability to change reservation dates instead of deleting old reservation and creating a new one.
+  - Add ability to change reservation dates instead of deleting old reservation and creating a new one.

 ## How to run the application: